JoshuaFrancisco/MultiplayerGalaga/README.md

 CSCI 150 Class Project with 4 other team members using Github for source control & Discord for Communication

-Utilizes the Agile and Scrum Methodology to conceptualize a viable product within a given time frame.
+-Utilizes the Agile and Scrum Methodology to conceptualize a viable product within a given time frame.

-Unity game editor files for team project "Universal Dominion" using Photon & XAMPP.
+-Unity game editor files for team project "Universal Dominion" using Photon & XAMPP.

-Includes UML Use Case, Class and Wireframe diagrams as jpg/png in Master or Directories in Wiki
+-Includes UML Use Case, Class and Wireframe diagrams as jpg/png in Master or Directories in Wiki

 Description: